KalyanRaj08/ETG-Project-1/README.md

 At the home page there is 3 options :-

 1) Newuser: If you are new and you don't have an account you should create one in this option.
 In the enter your choice press 1 and then press enter.

-2)Have account: If you already have account or if you just created an account you would be directed back to home page there you should go to have account option (press 2 and press enter) to get into inventory management system.
+2) Have account: If you already have account or if you just created an account you would be directed back to home page there you should go to have account option (press 2 and press enter) to get into inventory management system.

 3) account list: This option is there just in case you don't know whether your account exists or not.
 In this the accounts usernames will be listed.
 Press 3 and enter for this option.